Malaria & Safety – Bemaraha NP

 Safety

-Bemaraha NP is very safe to visit in our opinion, especially on an organized tour.
-It is rare to encounter any crime in any of the parks and reserves on the island and Bemaraha is no exception.
+Bemaraha National Park is safe to visit in our opinion, especially on an organized tour.
+It is rare to encounter crime in any of Madagascar’s parks and reserves, and Bemaraha is no exception.
+However, there have been isolated incidents of banditry in the past along some of the roads that surround the park.
 When visiting towns independently, normal safety procedures should be followed.
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-For current information about traveling in Madagascar, please read the government travel advisories (see the ‘Safety & Security – Madagascar’ link below).
+For current information about traveling in Madagascar, please check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).

 Malaria & Vaccinations

-Several vaccinations are recommended before coming to Madagascar.
-Aside from taking antimalarials, the use of mosquito repellent (the best contain DEET) is highly recommended.
-By covering up in the evening you can also minimize the risk of getting bitten.
+Visit your doctor or travel clinic to find out which vaccinations are recommended before coming to Madagascar.
+Malaria is a concern throughout the country.
+The risk is highest during the Wet season (November to March), although Bemaraha is off-limits for most of that period.
+Aside from taking antimalarials, the use of mosquito repellent (those containing DEET are most effective) is highly recommended.
+Covering up in the evening also helps reduce the risk of getting bitten.

 Wildlife Viewing

-There are no dangerous mammals in Bemaraha or in Madagascar for that matter.
-There are some venomous spiders and scorpions.
+There are no dangerous mammals in Madagascar.
+There are, however, some venomous spiders and scorpions.
 The rocky terrain of Bemaraha is a good habitat for scorpions in particular.
-When camping in the park it is recommended not to walk around barefoot at night and to check shoes before putting your feet in.
-However, scorpion and spider bites are very rare.
+When camping in the park, avoid walking around barefoot and check shoes before putting your feet in.
+However, scorpion stings and spider bites are extremely rare.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.